Monday, 6 March 2017

 1929 Audi Dresden

-In the second half of the 1920s, Germany had a large number of automobile companies that manufactured large, conventional cars.
-As surprising as it may seem to us, the German hyper-inflation of the early 1920s actually stimulated the manufacture and sales of these vehicles, as those with money were prepared to buy any tangible asset as a hedge against the rapid devaluation of the currency.
-By the mid-to-late 1920s, this undiscerning market had closed and many companies found themselves with stocks of very expensive vehicles they could not sell.
-August Horch's Audi company was in this very position. this is not to say that Audi's were poor vehicles.
+In the second half of the 1920s, Germany had dozens of automobile companies that manufactured large, conventional cars.
+As surprising as it may seem to us now, the German hyper-inflation of the early 1920s actually stimulated the manufacture and sales of this class of vehicles, as people with money were prepared to buy any tangible physical asset as a hedge against the devaluation of the currency.
+By the mid-to-late 1920s, this undiscerning market had disappeared and these companies found themselves with stocks of very expensive vehicles they could not sell.
+August Horch's Audi company was in this very position.
+This is not to say that Audi's were poor vehicles.
 Horch's Audi prided itself on its engineering excellence, but excellence comes at a high price - a price the market was not prepared to pay when awash with rapidly depreciated large cars.

-At the same time Rasmussen was negotiating the purchase of Audi, he'd been visiting the US to observe production line manufacturing there and secure the plant and machinery from the recently bankrupt Rickenbacker company.
-Rasmussen anticipated selling Rickenbacker's six and eight cylinder engines to other manufacturers.
-Unfortunately, that expectation came to nothing.
-Rasmussen's Rickenbacker engines found no market in Germany, so the initial production run were installed in the new Audi Dresden model, rebadged as Audi.
+Just prior to the purchase of Audi, Rasmussen had visited the US to observe production line manufacturing and secure the plant and machinery from the recently bankrupt Rickenbacker company.
+Rasmussen planned to sell Rickenbacker's six and eight cylinder engines to other car makers in Germany.
+Unfortunately, Rasmussen's Rickenbacker engines found no market in Germany.
+Left with an unsaleable production run of engines, he decided to install them in new Audi model, the Dresden.

 Unfortunately for Rasmussen and Audi, the Dresden also failed to sell.
-Only a few dozen were ever built.
-The market for big cars had evaporated.
-In desperation, Rasmussen re-engined the problematic DKW 1000 model with a 4-cylinder Peugeot motor and rebadged it as the Audi P, but it too failed to sell.
-This was the last hurrah for Audi and the factory in Chemnitz was given over to manufacturing the newly designed DKW Frontreib car.
+Only a few dozen were ever built as the market for big cars had evaporated.
+In desperation, Rasmussen re-engined the problematic DKW 1000 model with a 4-cylinder Peugeot motor and re-badged it as the Audi P, but it too failed to sell.
+This was the last hurrah for Audi and the factory in Zwickau was given over to manufacturing the newly designed DKW Frontreib car.
 The Frontreib would become a best seller and the salvation of the company.

 For more see: